ahmadrosid/laravel-livewire-slides/README.md

 ## 🚀 Quick Start

-Add slide files to `app/Livewire/slides`.
-Each slide is a PHP file returning an HTML string.
+Add slide files to the `app/Livewire/slides` directory.
+Each slide is a PHP file that returns an HTML string.
+You can also use Blade components or Livewire components, just like when you are working in a Blade file.

 Example: